Jocerdikiawann/my-first-language/README.md

 # (WIP) Kaleidoscope-Lang

-I created my own language just for fun, using LLVM and purely learning from the kaleidoscope documentation on the LLVM site.
+I created my own language just for fun, using LLVM in C and purely learning from the kaleidoscope documentation on the LLVM site.

 |Ref | Link |
 | --- | ----------- |